 Our precision blanks can save your company time and effort.
 They are pre-milled and ground composite blanks cut into round, square, or rectangular shapes.
 You don’t have to mill the blanks yourself, so you can machine them right after receipt.
 Choosing a thermoset composite blank instead of metal offers several advantages, including corrosion resistance, reduced weight and lower cost.

 You can order material from us to fabricate and machine in-house or let us handle the fabrication for you.
 Our capabilities include cutting on more than 25 CNC milling and lathe machines as well as producing Swiss-turned and routed parts.
-We can machine all types of thermosets and almost every type of thermoplastic.
+We can machine all types of thermoset composites and almost every type of thermoplastic.